November 3, 2006

 3. Bridewealth: Bridewealth is a payment from the family of

 the husband to the family of the wife.
-Bridewealth is extremely common.
+Bridewealth is extremely

 It functions to hold marriages together and to compensate the family of